TulipaEnergy/NearOptimalAlternatives.jl/README.md

 [![All Contributors](https://img.shields.io/github/all-contributors/TulipaEnergy/NearOptimalAlternatives.jl?labelColor=5e1ec7&color=c0ffee&style=flat-square)](#contributors)
 [![BestieTemplate](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/JuliaBesties/BestieTemplate.jl/main/docs/src/assets/badge.json)](https://github.com/JuliaBesties/BestieTemplate.jl)

+ This package generates near optimal alternative solutions to a solved optimization problem.
+The alternative solutions are within a maximum specified percentage of the optimum.
+Alternatives can either be generated using mathematical optimization or metaheuristics algorithms.

 ## How to Cite

 If you use NearOptimalAlternatives.jl in your work, please cite using the reference given in [CITATION.cff](https://github.com/TulipaEnergy/NearOptimalAlternatives.jl/blob/main/CITATION.cff).